afterxleep/afterxleep.github.io/_posts/2020-02-24-my-ios-development-book-list.md

 - - - -

 ### 2. The Swift Programming Language (Free) — [Beginner]
 Yup, completely free and available online.
 This is Apple’s Official Swift documentation is a great resource to get started or update yourself with the latest Swift version for both the stable and upcoming releases.
 It is well written, full of examples is always up to date, so don’t ignore it.
+I actually read it all.

 [Read online or Download ePub](https://docs.swift.org/swift-book/)